 The 125cc scooter market is obviously a heavily contested one, with brands bringing out so many different scoots to suit almost every situation and use possible.
-I was able to get my hands on Kymco’s stylish and sophisticated offerings the Like 125 – so here’s my road test & review.
+I was able to get my hands on Kymco’s stylish and sophisticated offering the Like 125 – so here’s my road test & review.

 Anyway, this scooter looks elegant and according to Kymco will be “the Envy of the City”.
 You can see the influence of retro scoots from times past as well.
 We had this Like with us for a couple of weeks, and I had a chance to ride it fairly frequently.

 Scooters for me are all about comfort and ease of use.
 Now, for me comfort on this was… okay.
 But considering I’m 6’4”, a lot of scooters aren’t really going to fit me too well - my knees being in the dash isn’t helpful when riding around.
 To combat this, I had to sit a little further back than I’d like, and it was definitely a sight to behold with me on there.
-But once I got used to it riding around comfortably was no problem - other than dangling my leg like Rossi (or Bridewell) into corners!
+But once I got used to it, riding around comfortably was no problem - other than dangling my leg like Rossi (or Bridewell) into corners!

 For a fair test we had our other resident bike tester Brett have a go, and it fit him well at 5’6”.
-I really liked the seat, which I found very comfortable – so if you’ve got a longer ride planned, I’d have no worries on the comfort on that front.
+I really liked the seat, which I found very comfortable – so if you’ve got a longer ride planned, I’d have no worries on the comfort front.

-Up front you have telescopic forks which did well to soak up the many potholes littered on the roads in the UK, but I dare say roads are generally better in cities where this bike will live… the rear suspension on the scoot was provided by a “unit swing” which also did well to keep the rear wheel planted on the road.
+Up front you have telescopic forks which did well to soak up the many potholes littered on the roads in the UK, but I dare say roads are generally better in cities where this bike will live.
+The rear suspension on the scoot was provided by a “unit swing” which also did well to keep the rear wheel planted on the road.

 When I sat on it, being 15 stone-ish, the scooter did let out a bit of a gasp – but it did respectably to keep me going comfortably on the road.

 Simply enough the scooter is sized well and in line with all other scooters in this category.
 The wheelbase is 1319mm and allowed for some pretty sharp turns with ease, and the double-seat is a decent 790mm high for the main rider.
-It only weighs 115kg wet as well, so overall a very well sized scooter (for a normal rider..!)
+It only weighs 115kg wet as well, so overall a very well sized scooter (for a normal rider!)

-This scooter is surprisingly powerful and left the VSR 125 for dust on the road, the VSR 125 being a bike we were testing at the same time.
+This scooter is surprisingly powerful and left the VSR 125 for dust on the road (the VSR 125 being a bike we were testing at the same time).
 It’s a Euro 4 compliant single cylinder 4 stroke motor, air cooled and putting out 11.39BHP @ 8500rpm.
-Torque and low-end power is great for a scooter, at 10.4Nm @ 6500rpm.
+Torque and low-end power is great for a scooter - at 10.4Nm @ 6500rpm.
 All very usable figures, and again this scooter does outpower a lot of 125cc naked bikes and other scoots at similar price points!